DLR-RM/RAFCON/doc/tutorials.rst

     11:23:40 INFO - monitoring.client: sending protocol 34ce956f:72f0dc:2:4:Registering
     11:23:40 INFO - monitoring.client: Connected to server!

-After the connection we open the same statemachine on server and client.
+After the connection we open the same state machine on server and client.
 Now we are able to remote control the server by the client as like reverse.
-To connect two seperated systems, the ``<SERVER_IP:>`` has to be adjusted within the ``network_config.yaml`` files.
+To connect two separated systems, the ``<SERVER_IP:>`` has to be adjusted within the ``network_config.yaml`` files.

 .. _tutorial_dialogs: